 - With the black food writer pen, draw eyeballs on the yellow candy and place 2 eyes on each piece of celery.

-- Then, with the black decorating gel, draw on eyebrows, nose, and a mouth.
+- Then, with the black decorating gel, draw on eyebrows, a nose, and a mouth.

 - Enjoy this fun, healthy snack!

 - 1/4 cup finely chopped cilantro